-Discover Turkey, home of North Aegean coast
+Discover Turkey and long North Aegean coast

 The resort of Foca is popular with Turkish holidaymakers living in nearby Izmir.
 Its historic sites include a Genoese castle and a small ancient theatre.
 The resort is split into two bays with beaches in each.
+Yenifoca is just 23 km away by boat and has even better, and more secluded beaches.